 30. Incubation and Brooding.
 Second term.
 Credit three hours.
 Lectures, T Th 11.
-Laboratory, Th F 1.40-4, or S 8-10.30.
+Laboratory, Th or F 1.40-4, or S 8-10.30.
 Rice 100.
 Professor BRUCKNER.
-Principles and practice of incubation and brooding of domestic and game birds;

-problems of hatchery management.
+Principles and practice of incubation and brooding of domestic and game birds; problems of hatchery management.
 Approximate cost of field trips, \$5.

 50. Market Eggs and Poultry.
 Second term.
 Credit two hours.
 Lecture, M 10.
 Laboratory, M T W or Th 1.40-4.
 Rice 100.
 Associate Professor HALL.
+A detailed study of the interior and exterior qualities of eggs; abnormalities;

 A detailed study of the interior and exterior qualities of eggs; abnormalities; egg grades and standards; practice in candling, grading, and packing.
 Grades and standards of market poultry; killing, dressing, and packing.
-General market in-formation.
+General market information.
 A one-day trip is made to Syracuse markets.
-Estimated cost for trans-portation, \$1.50.
+Estimated cost for transportation, \$1.50.
 Laboratory fee, \$2.